-The mission of the Marshall Center is to create a more stable security environment by advancing democratic institutions and relationships, especially in the field of defense; promoting active, peaceful security cooperation; and enhancing enduring partnerships among the nations of North America, Europe and Eurasia.
+The mission of the Marshall Center, as a vital instrument of German-American cooperation, is to create a more stable security environment by advancing democratic institutions and relationships; promoting active, peaceful, whole-of-government approaches to address transnational and regional security challenges; and creating and enhancing enduring partnerships worldwide.

 Areas of Strategic Interest

 This unique German-American partnership supports U.S. and German national security strategies and security cooperation guidance.
 The Marshall Center focuses on the most important issues confronting the region, including:

 - Terrorism, including waging the "Battle of Ideas" to delegitimize terrorism and support for terrorism

 - Internal instability jeopardizing the territorial integrity of nation states, as well as regional stability and peace

 - Regional and local crises that could turn into transnational threats and/or spur transnational terrorism